somso2e/smuthi/docs/_source/01 about/about_smuthi.rst

 Smuthi can compute

-  - the 3D electric field, for example along a cut plane and save it in the form of ascii data files, png images or gif animations.
+  - the 3D electric and/or magnetic field, for example along a cut plane and save it in the form of ascii data files, png images or gif animations.

   - the far field power flux of the total field, the initial field or the scattered field.
     For plane wave excitation, it can be processed to the form of